 - Scale.
 The appropriate type of scale must be found.
 Policies must be set to reinforce economies of scale in scale-sensitive activities. - Learning.
 The learning curve must be understood and managed.
 As the organization tries to learn from competitors, it must strive to keep its own learning proprietary. - Capacity Utilization.
-Cost can be controlled by the leveling of throughput. - Linkages.
+Cost can be controlled by the leveling of throughput.

+- Linkages.
 Linkages should be exploited within the value chain.
 Work with suppliers and channels can reduce costs. - Interrelationships.
 Shared activities can reduce costs. - Integration.
 The possibilities for integration or de-integration should be examined systematically. - Timing.
 If the advantages of being the first mover or a late mover are understood, they can be exploited. - Policies.
 Policies that enhance the low-cost position or differentiation should be emphasized. - Location.
-When viewed as a whole, the location of individual activities can be optimized.

-Care must be taken in the evaluation and perception of cost drivers because there are pitfalls if the thinking is incremental and indirect activities are ignored.
+When viewed as a whole, the location of individual activities can be optimized. - Institutional Factors.
+Institutional factors should be examined to see whether their change may be helpful. - Care must be taken in the evaluation and perception of cost drivers because there are pitfalls if the thinking is incremental and indirect activities are ignored.
 Even though the manufacturing activities, for example, are obvious candidates for analyses, they should not have exclusive focus.
-Linkages must be exploited and cross-subsidies avoided.
-Porter gives five steps to achieving cost leadership:

-- Identify the appropriate value chain and assign costs and assets to it. - Identify the cost drivers of each value activity and see how they interact. - Determine the relative costs of competitors and the sources of cost differences. - Develop a strategy to lower relative cost position through controlling cost drivers or reconfiguring the value chain. - Best the cost reduction strategy for sustainability
+Linkages must be exploited and cross-subsidies avoided. - Porter gives five steps to achieving cost leadership: - Identify the appropriate value chain and assign costs and assets to it. - Identify the cost drivers of each value activity and see how they interact. - Determine the relative costs of competitors and the sources of cost differences. - Develop a strategy to lower relative cost position through controlling cost drivers or reconfiguring the value chain.

-Differentiation advantage
+.Differentiation advantage